Interfaces

 (Summary) Key Facts about Interfaces:

-• Interface methods do not have a body - the body is provided by the “implement” class
+- By default, interface methods have no body — the body is provided by the class that implements the interface.

-• An interface cannot contain a constructor (as it cannot be used to create objects)
+defaultmethods (with a body, inherited for free by implementers) andstaticmethods (called on the interface itself).
+Since Java 9, they can containprivatehelper methods. - An interface cannot contain a constructor (as it cannot be used to create objects).

-• If a class implements an interface, it must implement all of the interface’s methods
+- If a class implements an interface, it must implement all of the interface’s abstract methods (it does not need to override

 You are hiking in the forest, and you come across interesting items that you are allowed to gather and put in your backpack.
 Some items are eatable, some are not.